Sodium-ion battery: University of Chicago/UC San Diego

 In July 2024, the University of Chicago and UC San Diego developed an anode-free sodium solid-state battery that they claimed was cheaper, safer, fast charging, and high capacity.

 Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR)

-A research team at the Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), an autonomous institute of the Department of Science and Technology (DST) has developed a super-fast charging sodium-ion battery (SIB) based on a NASICON-type cathode and anode material, that can charge up to 80% in just six minutes and last over 3000 charge cycles.
+A research team at the Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), an Indian autonomous institute of the Department of Science and Technology (DST) has developed a super-fast charging sodium-ion battery (SIB) based on a NASICON-type cathode and anode material, that can charge up to 80% in just six minutes and last over 3000 charge cycles.

-Commercialization
+Commercialization and prices

-Companies around the world have been working to develop commercially viable sodium-ion batteries.
+Companies around the world develop commercially viable sodium-ion batteries, mainly in China.
 A 2-hour 5 MW/10 MWh grid battery was installed in China in 2023.
+By 2025, sodium-ion battery packs remained 30% more expensive than lithium iron phosphate (LFP) due to scaling.

+A 2025 report from the International Renewable Energy Agency (IRENA) suggested that sodium-ion battery cell costs could drop to $40/kWh, while LFP fell as far as $70/kWh.

+Energy storage manufacturer Pylontech obtained the first sodium-ion battery certificate (for safe commercial use) in 2023 from TÜV Rheinland.

+Alsym Energy

+Alsym Energy is a US-based developer of sodium-ion batteries, whose proprietary battery technology (Na-Series) is designed to avoid thermal runaway.
+As of mid-2026, Alsym has 18 GWh of announced commercial deployment agreements, including 9GWh with ERITY, 8.5 GWh with ESS, and 500MWh with Juniper Energy.
+Alsym plans on a domestic supply chain, and Juniper Energy cited the use of US-produced batteries as a way to maximize domestic-content tax incentives.

 Altech

 Australia's Altech is building a 120 MWh plant in Germany.

 Altris AB

 Altris AB was founded by Associate Professor Reza Younesi, his former PhD student, Ronnie Mogensen, and Associate Professor William Brant as a spin-off from Uppsala University, Sweden, launched in 2017 as part of research efforts from the team on sodium-ion batteries.
 The research was conducted at the Ångström Advanced Battery Centre led by Prof. Kristina Edström at Uppsala University.
 The company offers a proprietary iron-based Prussian blue analogue for the positive electrode in non-aqueous sodium-ion batteries that use hard carbon as the anode.
 Altris holds patents on non-flammable fluorine-free electrolytes consisting of NaBOB in alkyl-phosphate solvents, Prussian white cathode, and cell production.
 Clarios is partnering to produce batteries using Altris technology.